Lartu/ldpl/README.md

 LDPL requires only C++11 to compile.

 **Note for Windows users:** compilation under Windows has been tested with [MinGW](http://www.mingw.org/wiki/Getting_Started) as installed on that guide.
 MinGW-w64 seems to have some problems compiling LDPL.
+Also, it is advised to configure git autoclrf to use Unix-style end-of-line: `git config core.autocrlf input`.
+LDPL relies on an AWK script which will not work properly with DOS-style newlines (CLRF).

 Once you have LDPL installed, check the LDPL reference to learn how to use the language.
 Information on how to compile LDPL scripts and a list of LDPL compatible editors is provided below.